 Base interest expense and participation interest expense relate to the long-term loan ("Loan") with the International Finance Corporation ("IFC").
 Base interest on the Loan is payable quarterly in arrears at 10% per annum on a 'pay-if-you-can-basis' using a formula to calculate the net cash available for such payments as at any given interest payment date.
 The participation interest expense is paid annually in arrears and equates to 6.4% of PAET's net cash flows from operating activities net of net cash flows used in investing activities for the year.
 Such participation interest will continue until October 15, 2026 regardless of whether the Loan is repaid prior to its contractual maturity date (see Note 13).

-The indirect tax is for value added tax ("VAT") associated with invoices to TANESCO for interest on late payments.
+The indirect tax is for value added tax ("VAT") associated with invoices to TANESCO under the take or pay provisions within the PGSA and for interest on late payments.

 9. Current Trade and Other Receivables